View Website Form scan results

 Share and export results

-Use the Share button at the top right of the report to share your scan results with team members or external stakeholders.
+Use the Share icon at the top right of the report to share your scan results with team members or external stakeholders.
 You can also use the Export button to download the report as a CSV file for offline analysis.

 Known limitations